renegade-fi/renegade-docs/docs.renegade.fi/docs/getting-started/faq.md

 trade.
 To trade off quality-of-execution for time-to-execution and increase counter-flow, see [Indications of Interest](/advanced-concepts/ioi).

 ### What are the fees?
-What governance power is there?

 There is an in-protocol fee of 2 basis points (0.02%).
-Governance power is minimized, and can neither arbitrarily upgrade the contract nor halt withdraws.
-See the [Fees and Governance](/core-concepts/fees-and-governance) section for more details.
+Relayers can charge addition fees on top of the protocol fee, and the frontend relayer at [trade.renegade.fi](https://trade.renegade.fi) charges an addition 2 basis points.

 ### What blockchain is Renegade built on?